Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 * NTAG216
 * Mifare Ultralight (MF01CU1)

-Every smart phone that is capable of NFC can read NFC Form Type 1 and 2 tags.
+Every smart phone that is capable of NFC can read NFC Forum Type 1 and 2 tags.

 Page Sizes and other things to know
 -----------------------------------